U.S. jobless claims little changed last week

+LIMA, June 8 Peru's central bank held its benchmark interest rate at 4 percent on Thursday, a surprise decision as the market had been expecting a cut.

-WASHINGTON New U.S. claims for unemployment benefits fell slightly last week, while two reports on manufacturing suggested the economy continued to expand moderately.
+WASHINGTON May 24 New U.S. claims for unemployment benefits fell slightly last week, government data on Thursday showed, suggesting the labor market continues to expand at a moderate pace.

 The number of people still receiving benefits under regular state programs after an initial week of aid fell 29,000 to 3.26 million in the week ended May 12.

-The so-called continuing claims data covered the week used by the household survey to derive the unemployment rate.
-The jobless rate dropped to 8.1 percent in April from 8.2 percent the prior month, mostly because more people gave up the hunt for work.
+The so-called continuing claims data covered the week for the household survey from which the unemployment rate is derived.
+The jobless rate dropped to 8.1 percent in April from 8.2 percent the prior month, but mostly as people gave up the hunt for work.

 Economists expect that as more people fall off the unemployment benefit rolls, that will artificially push down the jobless rate.
 Out-of-work people not receiving benefits are not obliged to be actively looking for work, a key criteria to be counted as unemployed.